Bhuvanesh-Singla/Intelligence-24-25-Recs/Tasks/Task2/Readme.md

 ## Main Task

 In this task, you will learn and implement various techniques related to image generation.
-You will be using these techniques to enhance the quality of underwater images. ([Link to dataset](https://kaggle.com/datasets/b498391bea2bc8b0c6301bf2cd8820ef3bca6896e07ce2a50b54a62859db050e))
+You will be using these techniques to enhance the quality of underwater images ([Link to dataset](https://kaggle.com/datasets/b498391bea2bc8b0c6301bf2cd8820ef3bca6896e07ce2a50b54a62859db050e)).
-.

 Your code for each subtask should be present in a file called ``subtask<number>.ipynb``.
 The VAEs task, for example will be present in a notebook called ``subtask1.ipynb``.
-All your notebooks should be in a folder called ``Underwater_Image_Enhancement``.
+All your notebooks should be in the ``Task 2`` folder.
 Write clean code and make sure to add proper comments.

 ## Subtasks